Increase Sales On eBay: 15 Top Tips for 2023

 - Let buyers know when their purchase will arrive: Keeping buyers informed about the status of their shipment is one of the most important aspects of their online shopping experience.

-- Offer a clear returns policy: Shoppers are more likely to buy when they’re confident they can return an item if need be.
+- Offer a clear returns policy: Shoppers are more likely to buy when they’re confident they can return an item if necessary.
 Furthermore, eBay now offers more exposure to brands that offer free 30-day returns.

 - Use eBay’s Resolution Center: This is the easiest and most secure way to communicate and resolve any problems with a transaction. eBay will approve of your brand using it too.

-According to many sellers, their brand stands out more on eBay than it can do on Amazon.
-This is because eBay enables you to market your brand almost exactly as you would on your own online store.
-Here are 5 ways eBay allows for this:
+eBay enables you to market your brand almost exactly as you would on your own online store.
+Here are eight key ways eBay allows for this:

 - Store logo: eBay provides a special area for brands to display their logo so it can be recognised by consumers.
 Not only will this appear on a brand’s eBay store, but also across all its product listings.

 - Store description: Just like the “About Us” section on your website, your eBay store description lets you use keywords to write a detailed description of what your store sells.

-- Categories: These are the ‘aisles’ or ‘shelves’ of your eBay store.
-Use up to 300 custom categories to organise and display your items.
+- Categories: These are the ‘aisles’ or ‘shelves’ in your eBay store.
+Use up to 300 custom categories to organise and display your items like you would on your own website.

 - Sign up for newsletter: Got a mailing list?
 Use this eBay function to grow it.